A look at the risk of musculoskeletal disorders and how the science of ergonomics can help

 - Keep bag or box weight below 50 pounds.

-More details on these strategies, musculoskeletal disorders, and on farm system design
+More details on these strategies, musculoskeletal disorders and farm system design

 - Simple Solutions for Farm Workers (NIOSH, Center for Disease Control and Prevention 2001)